- Talk to us!

 The only thing they can’t be is more passionate than you.

-You may never be as smart, or as strong, or as fast, or as spiritual, or as rich as the next person.
+You may never be as smart, as strong, as fast, as spiritual, or as rich as the next person.
 But you CAN be more passionate about your thing than anyone else in the world.